flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 other components.

-(I realize that this description of _resource_ is not the kind of airtight, axiomatic, comprehensive description that programmers like, but hopefully it's good enough that you nevertheless understand what tf I'm talking about when I talk about resources.)
+(I realize that this description of _resource_ is not the kind of airtight, axiomatic, comprehensive description that programmers like.
+One shortcoming is that the boundary between resource and application is pretty thin: Postgres is an application in its own right, but from the perspective of a Rails app it's a resoruce.
+Stil, hopefully my use of _resource_ is clear enough that you nevertheless understand what tf I'm talking about when I talk about resources.)

 Coordinating these resources is inherently complex.
-You have to decide how to create, validate, secure, and dispose of resources, and how to convey one resource's entities to another resource, and how to deal with issues like timing, race conditions, and failure handling that arise whenever resources interact.
+You have to decide how to create, validate, secure, and dispose of resources, and how to convey one resource's entities to another resource, and how to deal with issues like timing (race conditions) and failure handling that arise whenever resources interact.
 Rails, for instance, was designed to coordinate browsers, HTTP servers, and databases.
 It had to convey user input to a database, and also retrieve and render database records for display by the user interface, via HTTP requests and responses.
 HTTP requests would get dispatched to a Controller, which was responsible for interacting with a database and making data available to a View, which would render HTML that could be sent back to the browser.